 - Removing cow’s milk from your baby’s diet is not recommended unless your baby has a confirmed milk allergy.

-- In fact, if your baby doesn’t have a milk allergy, feeding them cow’s milk products early and often can help reduce their risk of developing a milk allergy later in life.
+- In fact, if your baby doesn’t have a milk allergy, feeding them cow’s milk products early and often is important.

 - If you’ve already removed milk from your or your baby’s diet, and your baby doesn’t have a confirmed milk allergy, talk to your doctor about reintroducing milk to your baby.